Óliver Pérez: Toros de Tijuana

-On May 11, 2021, Pérez signed with the Toros de Tijuana of the Mexican League.
+On May 20, 2021, Pérez signed with the Toros de Tijuana of the Mexican League.
+Pérez pitched in 21 games for the Toros, recording a 2.63 ERA with 35 strikeouts in 24.0 innings of work.

 Arizona Diamondbacks (second stint)

-On March 21, 2022, Pérez signed a minors deal with the Arizona Diamondbacks.
+On March 21, 2022, Pérez signed a minor league contract with the Arizona Diamondbacks organization.
 On April 6, his contract was purchased and he was selected to the Opening Day roster.
 He gave up seven earned runs in four appearances with the team.
-On April 25, 2022, Pérez was designated for assignment.
-He was released by the organization on April 28, 2022.
+On April 25, Pérez was designated for assignment.
+He was released by the organization on April 28.

 Toros de Tijuana (second stint)

 On April 29, 2022, Pérez re-signed with the Toros de Tijuana of the Mexican League.
+He made 32 appearances for Tijuana in 2022, posting a 3–1 record and 3.38 ERA with 35 strikeouts in 29.1 innings pitched.
+On January 19, 2023, Pérez retired from professional baseball.

+Leones de Yucatán

+On June 7, 2023, Pérez signed with the Leones de Yucatán of the Mexican League.
+He pitched 1/3 of an inning, striking out the only batter he faced.
+He retired officially on June 9.

 Personal life

 Pérez and his wife have three children.
 They live in Paradise Valley, Arizona.